TamimEhsan/interview-questions-bangladesh/docs/companies/therap/swe.md

 <article>

 You are given a list of orders, where each order takes a certain amount of time to process (e.g., brewing a coffee).
 There are `k` identical machines available to process these orders.
 Orders are processed on a first-come, first-served basis, and each order must be assigned to exactly one machine.
+Problems will be placed sequentially.
 Find the total time required to complete all orders.

 ```
 Input: k = 2, orders = [3,2,5,4]